pivovarit/parallel-collectors/README.md

 ## Basic API

-The main entrypoint is the `com.pivovarit.collectors.ParallelCollectors` class - which follows the convention established by `java.util.stream.Collectors` and features static factory methods returning custom `java.util.stream.Collector` implementations spiced up with parallel processing capabilities.
+The main entry point is the `com.pivovarit.collectors.ParallelCollectors` class - which follows the convention established by `java.util.stream.Collectors` and features static factory methods returning custom `java.util.stream.Collector` implementations spiced up with parallel processing capabilities.

 By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.